 Key Objectives of the Franciscan Order

-1. Embracing Poverty
+- Embracing Poverty

 One of the core objectives of the Franciscan Order was to embrace radical poverty.
 Saint Francis viewed material wealth and possessions as barriers to spiritual growth and true communion with God.
-By living in poverty, Franciscans aimed to demonstrate their complete reliance on God’s providence and their commitment to a life of simplicity.
+By living in poverty, Franciscans aimed to demonstrate their complete reliance on God’s providence and their commitment to a life of simplicity. - Service to the Marginalized

 Service to the marginalized and disadvantaged was another central goal of the Franciscans.
 The Order sought to bring comfort, aid, and spiritual guidance to those in need, including the sick, the poor, and the outcast.
-This service was intended to reflect Christ’s love and compassion for all people, especially those who were often overlooked by society.
+This service was intended to reflect Christ’s love and compassion for all people, especially those who were often overlooked by society. - Preaching and Evangelization

 Evangelization and preaching were integral aspects of the Franciscan mission.
 Franciscans were sent out to spread the message of Christ and to call people to repentance and faith.
-Their approach was characterized by simplicity and accessibility, aiming to reach people from all walks of life and to communicate the Gospel in a way that was both profound and relatable.
+Their approach was characterized by simplicity and accessibility, aiming to reach people from all walks of life and to communicate the Gospel in a way that was both profound and relatable. - Living in Brotherhood

 The Franciscan Order emphasized the importance of living in fraternity and mutual support.
 Franciscans lived in community, sharing their resources, responsibilities, and spiritual journey.
 This communal life was designed to foster a deep sense of brotherhood and to support each member in their commitment to the Franciscan ideals.